Kaike-Zhang/Kaike-Zhang.github.io/_pages/about.md

 # 🔥 News

+- _2024.04_: &nbsp;🎉🎉 Our paper <a herf='https://arxiv.org/pdf/2401.17723.pdf'>LoRec: Combating Poisons with Large Language Model for Robust Sequential Recommendation</a> is accepted in SIGIR 2024.

 - _2023.05_: &nbsp;🎉🎉 Our paper <a herf='https://arxiv.org/pdf/2210.10592.pdf'>DyTed: Disentangled Representation Learning for Discrete-time Dynamic Graph</a> is accepted in SIGKDD 2023.

 # 📝 Publications